-DOMAIN 3: Instruction for Active Learning
+Domain 3 Instruction for Active Learning

-Evidence Generally Collected Through In-Class Observations
+Evidence Generally Collected Through In-Class

-Teachers implement instruction in order to engage students in rigorous and relevant learning and to promote their curiosity about the world at large by:
+Teachers implement instruction in Teachers order to engage students in rigorous learn and relevant learning and to promote their curiosity about the world at large collaboration.

 - 3a.
 Implementing instructional content for learning; - 3b.
 Leading students to construct meaning and apply new learning through the use of a variety of differentiated and evidence-based learning strategies; and - 3c.
 Assessing student learning, providing feedback to students and adjusting instruction.